 The resulting detection rates from injecting single OD flow anomalies are shown in Figure 5.
 In each figure, we show results from the multiway subspace method for two different detection thresholds ($\alpha = 0.995$ and $\alpha = 0.999$).
 We use these relatively high detection thresholds to make our results as conservative as possible; lower detection thresholds would generate higher detection rates.
 Each figure also shows results for detection based on volume metrics alone (bytes and packets) and volume metrics combined with entropy.
-The difference between the curves for entropy and vol-
+The difference between the curves for entropy and volume+entropy can be interpreted as a lower bound on the detection rate due to entropy alone.